Knoxville Attorneys Modifying and Enforcing Divorce Decrees

 - The ex-spouse fails to turn over property

 - The ex-spouse refuses to allow court-ordered co-parenting time with children

 - The Sheriff taking possession of money from a bank account

-Another category of post-divorce actions involves dealing with intentionally or unintentionally undisclosed assets.
-If a party failed to disclose the existence of an important asset or debt during the divorce process, the other party may choose to re-open the divorce by filing a post-judgment motion.
+Another post-divorce issue we often see with our clients involves dealing with intentionally or unintentionally undisclosed assets.
+If one spouse failed to disclose the existence of an important asset or debt during the divorce process, the other has the right to re-open the divorce by filing a post-judgment motion.
 Normally there are time limitations for bringing such actions.

-LaFevor & Slaughter can help you after your divorce decree is final
+Our Knoxville attorneys can help you after your divorce decree is final

 Every divorce is different.
 Your case may involve all or only part of the divorce process.
 You may want to discuss how we can help you once the divorce is final.
 At LaFevor & Slaughter, we put our nearly 40 years of experience to work for you even after your divorce is finalized and filed.
 To schedule a consultation with one of our attorneys, call us at (865) 637-6258 or fill out our contact form today.